 An Opioid Safety Coalition for Placer and Nevada Counties

-Our goal – To tackle the growing problem of opioid overdoses and misuse in Placer and Nevada Counties by gathering multiple stakeholders to assess and create solutions focusing on the three federal priority areas: safe prescribing practices, medication-assisted treatments and increasing access to Naloxone.
+Our Goal: To tackle the growing problem of opioid overdose and misuse in Placer and Nevada Counties by gathering multiple stakeholders to assess and create solutions focusing on the three federal priority areas: safe prescribing practices, medication-assisted treatment (MAT) and increasing access to naloxone.

 Lock.
 Monitor.
 Take Back.

 What is Take-Back Day?

 The National Prescription Drug Take-Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse and medications.

 What to do if you miss Take-Back Day

 No DEA registrants, illegal or recreational drugs.
 Medications should be dropped off in original containers.
 Remove confidential info leaving only the name of the medication.
 Containers should not be larger than 5 inches in height and not more than 3 inches in diameter.

 See the legend below to determing which take back location is closest to you!